Don't Look Back (1996 film)

-Don't Look Back is a 1996 American made-for-HBO thriller film directed by Geoff Murphy and starring Eric Stoltz, John Corbett, Josh Hamilton, and Billy Bob Thornton, who also co-wrote the screenplay.
+Don't Look Back is a 1996 American Southern noir crime thriller television film directed by Geoff Murphy from a screenplay by Billy Bob Thornton and Tom Epperson based on a story by Thornton, Epperson, and William Petrowitch.

+It stars Eric Stoltz, John Corbett, Josh Hamilton, and Thornton.

 Synopsis

 Jesse Parish, a heroin addict living in Los Angeles, steals a suitcase full of drug money and immediately finds himself on the run from its former owners.
 Jesse flees home to Galveston, Texas, to his childhood friends, and into their lives he brings not only his internal demon of addiction, but the evil men who want their drug money back.